arghoritma/voice-drip/README.md

-# ArgoNext - Fullstack Web Application
+# Nextar - Fullstack Web Application

-ArgoNext is a modern template for fullstack web application development using Next.js, React, and SQLite.
+Nextar is a modern template for fullstack web application development using Next.js, React, and SQLite.
 The template is flexible and supports changing the database driver to MySQL, PostgreSQL, and others.

 ## Features